themysticsavages/cloudbot-discord/README.md

 ## Role usage

-For now creating and changing directories can be done by anyone, however, __deleting__ files and folders will require the *Administrator* role.
+For now, most functions can be done by anyone, however, __deleting__ files and folders requires the *Administrator* role.
 This is because core files needed by the bot or files that people want to store could be deleted on purpose or by accident.

 ## Usage

 To get all the commands, type 'c/help'.
-For more detailed help, type a command like 'c/mkdir' and add '/help' to the command.
+For more detailed help, type a command 'c/help/' and add a command name.

 ## Recently added features